btarg/TwitchVsMinecraft2/README.md

 # Forge version

-The latest version of the mod is designed to work with [Forge](https://files.minecraftforge.net) for Minecraft 1.18.1 and above.
+The latest version of the mod is designed to work with [Forge](https://files.minecraftforge.net) for Minecraft 1.18.2

 > This mod is **NOT** backwards compatible with any older Minecraft Forge versions.
 > Only versions of the mod for the latest versions of Minecraft Forge will be supported going forwards.